SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 When a Java class contains multiple constructors, we say that the constructor is overloaded.

-Constructor overloading means that a Java class contains multiple constructors.
+We have constructor overloading when we create multiple constructors in the same class.

 ```java
 public class Car {